-1. Outsource Sourcing – A great way to have more time to source is to outsource some of your sourcing.
+A great way to have more time to source is to outsource some of your sourcing.
 Imagine if you knew of 5-10 items from Walmart that you knew were profitable.
 See if you can find someone to hire to go to every Walmart in a specific mile radius and buy all of those items for you.
 Maybe get a prepaid MasterCard for them to use to buy inventory for you.
-For more training on outsourcing sourcing, I recommend the book, Outsourcing Sourcing.
-Use the coupon code FBA30 to save 30% off the cost of the book.

-3. Hello Fresh – When we are in the busiest times of the year for our FBA business, one way Rebecca and I try to stay healthy and sane (while still saving time) is by eating right and cooking at home.
+When we are in the busiest times of the year for our FBA business, one way Rebecca and I try to stay healthy and sane (while still saving time) is by eating right and cooking at home.
 We’ve started using Hello Fresh to have meals sent to our house, ready to cook, and it’s a huge time and stress saver.
 It saves the stress of meal planning and of trips to the grocery store, and we’re able to eat some really delicious, fresh meals at home instead of having to rely on take-out.
-If you want to try out Hello Fresh, be sure and go through this link so you can save $40 off your first box — that’s free food!
-You can choose from the classic, veggie, or family (kid friendly) plan.
-Check it out, free food!
+There are many different food prep services out there with some great, healthy options.

-5. Get Creative – Think of other ways you can free up time to source and ship inventory to Amazon.
+Think of other ways you can free up time to source and ship inventory to Amazon.
 If you have a lawn to take care of, hire a yard crew to do your regular mowing and trimming.
-To save time on grocery shopping, see if Amazon Fresh is available in your area, and order online for your groceries to be delivered to your door (new users get $25 off with their first order).
+To save time on grocery shopping, see if Amazon Fresh is available in your area, and order online for your groceries to be delivered to your door.
 There may be other grocery stores near you that will deliver, too.
 If delivery is not an option, perhaps some grocery stores nearby have shopping services with curbside pick-up.
 Rebecca loves to order groceries online at our local H-E-B grocery store and just pull up to the curbside pick-up area to have someone else load the car with our groceries.
 It saves us so much time.
 (Side note: Curbside grocery orders can also save you money and calories because you aren’t tempted to make impulse buys of foods you don’t really need.
 This is especially helpful if you typically need to do your shopping with your kids tagging along!)

 Think outside of the box and find ways to hire or outsource parts of your business and your personal life to others who are more than happy to help you out for a fair fee.
 This will free you up to spend more time finding more inventory and getting it to Amazon as soon as possible for faster sales and profits.